 You may also be interested in reading the article 10 Best Broody Hen Breeds for a Self Reliant Chicken Flock on my website The New Homesteader’s Almanac.

 Do you have questions about raising healthy chicks?
-I’m happy to help!
+Leave a comment!

 This site is a participant in the Amazon Services LLC Associates Program.
 This affiliate advertising program allows me to earn fees by linking to Amazon.com and affiliated sites.
 You will not pay any extra for these products and I’ll earn a small commission to help support this free website.
 Be advised that Amazon places cookies on your browser.